-In 1980 the historian G.S.
+Yet in 1980 the historian G.S.
 Rousseau expressed concern that modern physicians no longer embodied the humanist tradition of their predecessors.
-Now that medicine had become overwhelmingly a science rather than an art, he claimed, the interests and accomplishments of physicians had narrowed.
+Now that medicine had overwhelmingly become a science and not an art, he claimed, the interests and accomplishments of physicians had narrowed. (emphasis added)